Home » Consumer News » Currently Reading:

 Phillip Dampier March 21, 2016 Consumer News 1 Comment

 verizonFraudsters impersonating your Internet Service Provider are sending urgent malware warnings that urge you to call straight away to “resolve” malicious spyware on your computer.
 If you follow through on that request, they will maliciously resolve to remove money from your bank account.
+If you’re already too late, then fret not because you can still resort to services such as financial fraud recovery.

 “Malvertising” has become a multi-million dollar industry, and nothing is more profitable than claiming to remove malware from your personal computer that isn’t there in the first place.
 A review of your spam folder or voicemail messages may show a number of messages and calls claiming to come from Microsoft or your Internet Service Provider informing you they have supposedly discovered illegitimate software running on your computer that needs to be removed urgently.